 Often known as the gateway of exotic islands and splendid temples, Krabi is one of the most beautiful towns in Thailand.
 Located at the southern part of the country, this part is usually known for its undaunted beauty and isolation from the chaotic settlements.
-The town is quite popular among the tourists for its natural landscapes and scenic sightseeings.
+Tourists come from all over the places to enjoy its natural landscapes, scenic sightseeings, and kayaking in Krabi.
 This place is also famous for its proximity to the sea and the natural sightings which are preserved since many years.
 For exploring the dense mangrove forests and the hidden beaches around the Krabi, kayaking is best option.

 Kayaking In Krabi

 Kayaking is one of the best water sports to experience while in Krabi.
 As the town is surrounded by streams and seawater, this place can be best explored by peddling a kayak and sailing amidst the dense jungles and isolated islands.